MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-A-General/part-10-Administrative-Practices-Procedures/subpart-B-General-Administrative-Procedures/section-10.30.md

 (k) This section does not apply to the referral of a matter to a United States attorney for the initiation of court enforcement action and related correspondence, or to requests, suggestions, and recommendations made informally in routine correspondence received by FDA.
 Routine correspondence does not constitute a petition within the meaning of this section unless it purports to meet the requirements of this section.
 Action on routine correspondence does not constitute final administrative action subject to judicial review under § 10.45.

-(l) The Division of Dockets Management will maintain a chronological list of each petition filed under this section and § 10.85, but not of petitions submitted elsewhere in the agency under § 10.25(a)(1), showing:
+(l) The Dockets Management Staff will maintain a chronological list of each petition filed under this section and § 10.85, but not of petitions submitted elsewhere in the agency under § 10.25(a)(1), showing:

 (1) The docket number;

-(2) The date the petition was filed by the Division of Dockets Management;
+(2) The date the petition was filed by the Dockets Management Staff;

 (3) The name of the petitioner;